caraya/entry-level-content/src/md-content/basics.md

 ## Using ARIA

-Accessibility is one of the most important aspects of development and one that we don't pay as much attention as we should.
+Accessibility is one of the most important aspects of development and one we don't pay as much attention to as we should.

-We will look at ARIA (Accessible Rich Internet Applications), what it is and how we can use it in our content to help improve the accessibility of web applications and pages.
+We will look at ARIA (Accessible Rich Internet Applications), what it is, and how we can use it in our content to help improve the accessibility of web applications and pages.

 We'll also look at ARIA best practices and authoring guidelines.
-These practices to didn't .

-As a last step we'll take page we've retrofitted and have it read by Voice Over, the screen reader bundled as part of MacOS X. This will give us an idea of what a user with visual disabilities experiences when they read the content.
-Yes, I know...
-This is all Mac.
-In my defense, that's what I have and what I use the most.
-If anyone wants to collaborate with a Windows Version, please ping me on Twitter.
+As a last step we'll take a page we've retrofitted and have it read by VoiceOver, the screen reader bundled as part of MacOS X. This will give us an idea of what a user with visual disabilities experiences when they read the content.
+To install a free NVDA screen reader for Windows: [https://www.nvaccess.org/](https://www.nvaccess.org/)

 - ARIA
   - [Using ARIA](https://w3c.github.io/using-aria/)